 The Department for Education and Education and Skills Funding Agency introduced new controls for the college on 29 November 2022 on the day that the Office for National Statistics reclassified colleges as public sector organisations in the national accounts.
-The ESFA chief executive communicated these changes to all college accounting officers and explained plans to introduce a college financial handbook in 2024.
+The introduction of the College Financial handbook with effect from 1 August 2024 has been noted by the Corporation.